alizia0321/Visual-Studio-Web-Project-with-Angular-5/README.md

                                 npm cache clean –force
                             but the force switch is only needed for the previous versions of NPM (less than version 5)
-        -- ng new <project name> --skip-git (run this again if had errors as described above from cache
+        -- ng new &lt;project name&gt; --skip-git (run this again if had errors as described above from cache
             * This creates an Angular project that is completely standalone.
               If that is all you needed you could stop here and just develop here.
               But since we want to develop from Visual Studio instead continue with the following steps.